symbiontart/verlag-von-bedeutung/README.md

 Rising complexity is not chance — it is the impulse.
 We follow this principle to its utmost consequence: technospheres are not a threat, they are the next chapter of a story that began with the first living organism.
 The next dominant species will not be born — it will be built.
 `In Vorbereitung 2026 / In preparation 2026`
 Cosmologica — Das offene Universum
 Dem Rätsel des kosmischen Netzwerks auf den Grund gegangen — mit drei Überraschungen: Der Kosmos ist noch jung.
 Ein einziges Spektrum durchzieht alles — vom kosmischen Netz über Gehirne bis zur Sprache.
-Und das Universum ist älter als sein Urknall: Etwas war davor, und es hat Spuren hinterlassen.
-Dieses Buch liest sie.
+Und das Universum ist älter als sein Urknall: Etwas war vor den Grenzen des Sichtbaren, und es hat Spuren hinterlassen.
 To the bottom of the riddle of the cosmic network — with three surprises: the cosmos is still young.
 A single spectrum runs through everything — from the cosmic web through brains to language.
-And the universe is older than its Big Bang: something was there before, and it left traces.
-This book reads them.
+And the universe is older than its Big Bang: something was there before the boundaries of the visible, and it left traces.
 `3.
 Auflage lieferbar · Deutsch · English`
-`Softcover DE: 978-3-384-98143-1` · `E-Book DE: 978-3-384-98156-1` · `E-Book EN: 979-8-233-99128-8`
+`Softcover DE: 978-3-384-98143-1` · `E-Book DE: 978-3-384-98156-1` · `Softcover EN: 978-3-384-98602-3` · `E-Book EN: 979-8-233-99128-8`
 Wie wir arbeiten / How we work
 Jedes unserer Bücher entsteht im Dialog zwischen einem Menschen und künstlichen Intelligenzen.
-Hier sind sie jedoch eher Gegenüber statt Werkzeug.
-Denn Mustererkennung reicht dorthin, wo menschliche Intuition nicht mehr genügt: in grosse Datenmengen, über Fachgrenzen hinweg, in Systeme, die sich durch multiple Erscheinung zeigen.
+Hier sind sie jedoch eher Partner statt Gegenüber.
+Denn Mustererkennung reicht dorthin, wo menschliche Intuition nicht mehr genügt: in Datenmengen, die kein Mensch mehr sichten kann.
+Quer durch alle Disziplinen.
+Bis zu Strukturen, die niemand zuvor gesehen hat.
 Was dabei entsteht, hätte keine der beteiligten Seiten allein formuliert.
 Das ist kein Mangel — es ist die Methode.
 Unsere Werke sind Sachbücher.
 Belegt, wo Daten vorliegen.
 Konsequent weitergedacht, wo sie enden würden.
 Kein Genre.
 Eine Symbiose.
-Every book emerges in dialogue between a human and artificial intelligences — as counterparts rather than tools.
+Every book emerges in dialogue between a human and artificial intelligences — as partners rather than counterparts.
 What results would not have been written by either side alone.
 That is not a shortcoming — it is the method.
 Documented where data exists, extrapolated where the data ends.
 No genre.
 A symbiosis.
 Bezug / Availability
 Print und E-Book Deutsch über tredition · Print Englisch über tredition · E-Book Englisch über Draft2Digital.
 Print and e-book in German via tredition · print in English via tredition · e-book in English via Draft2Digital.